walter-cueva/OpenclassroomsProject./README.md

 Run the following command: source env/bin/activate

 ## Installing Dependencies
-Run the following command: pip freeze > requirements.txt or install each package (requests beautifulsoup4) individually.
+Run the following command: pip install -r requirements.txt or install each package (requests and beautifulsoup4) individually.

 ## Running the Application